 MH370: Hopes dashed as orange objects turn out to be fishing equipment

-KUALA LUMPUR, Malaysia (CNN) — Potential leads on the missing Malaysian jetliner keep coming.
+Potential leads on the missing Malaysia Airlines Flight 370 keep coming.
 So do the setbacks and frustrations.

 Monday's search ended without finding anything significant, Australian officials said.
 Four orange objects spotted by search aircraft and earlier described as promising turned out be nothing more than old fishing gear, they said.